after Ted Hughes

 I fall back, your round.

-we catch each other’s eye again
+We catch each other’s eye again

-as I stagger bent & small
+as I stagger bent and small,

 carrying four towels, three surfboards,

-aaaaaaatwo buckets, & one ball.
+aaaaaaatwo buckets, and one ball.

-your legs stand further apart
+Your legs stand further apart

 like a tripod, surveying the crowd.

-we dare to eye each other’s girl.
+We dare to eye each other’s girl.

-one wears a bikini, the other
+One wears a bikini, the other

 a very practical beach top.

-you think you’ve done me again,
+You think you’ve done me again,

 but I know I’m in the game.

-leaving, we look each other’s way,
+Leaving, we look each other’s way,

 as you lower yourself, shirt off,